yadavkrishna/techblog/README.md

 # TechBlog

 This is Java Web Application .
+I made this project for my minor project submission in  college.
+I learn many things during making of project.
 In this user Do post and share infromation to others..

 ## Getting Started